hammockman/timesaner/README.md

 ### Feature List

-* Currently a single click addas a half-hour block to the currently selected day
+* Currently a single click on a task code adds as a half-hour block to the currently selected day.
+It would be nice if double and triple clicks changed the duration to 4 h and 8h respectively.
 * Automatically colour code (rather than the current manual colour selection).
+* Random timesheet generation (maybe based on recent weeks).

 ## TimeSaver 3.0